green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 You can find a briefing note which provides an initial overview of what Ukrainian individuals and families may expect as they arrive in Ireland under the Temporary Protection Directive [here](https://neasahourigan.com/img/ukraine-humanitarian-and-refugee-crisis-response.docx) and attached below.
 As the situation is evolving this information is subject to change.
 The Government continues to assemble a comprehensive, centralised information source in English, Ukrainian and Russian which will be available in due course.

+###### Teacher-informed advice for Ukrainian families (Primary Education)

+The INTO has published translated versions of their popular ‘Tips for Parents’ guide in both Ukrainian ([here](https://www.into.ie/app/uploads/2022/03/2022-Your-Child-in-the-Primary-School-Tips-for-Parents-Ukrainian-Language.pdf)) and Russian ([here](https://www.into.ie/app/uploads/2022/03/2022-Your-Child-in-the-Primary-School-Tips-for-Parents-Russian-Language.pdf)) to provide helpful information to Ukrainian families arriving in Ireland and seeking to access primary education.

+###### Recognition of Progessional Qualifications

+Where a person wishes to practice a regulated profession in Ireland, they must engage with the relevant Competent Authority with responsibility for that profession to seek the recognition of their qualifications.
+For example in the cases of architects, solicitors and medical professionals, this would be the Royal Institute of the Architects of Ireland (RIAI), the Law Society and, subject to the medical profession in question, the Medical Council, CORU, the Nursing and Midwifery Board of Ireland (NMBI), or the Department of Health to name a few.
+A list of all of the regulated professions in Ireland, their corresponding competent authority and the relevant contact information for each authority is available [here](<https://www.gov.ie/pdf/?file=https://assets.gov.ie/123679/f3dc868b-f95a-42fe-87b3-531983e3bd1f.pdf#page=null>).

+In addition, [NARIC Ireland](https://qsearch.qqi.ie/WebPart/Search?searchtype=recognitions) provides advice on the academic recognition of a foreign qualification by comparing it to a major award type and level on the Irish National Framework of Qualifications (NFQ).
+The QQI NARIC database currently lists 18 Ukrainian qualifications, comparable to levels 3-10 on the NFQ, including general professional and higher education.
+NARIC Ireland is working with the NARIC network across Europe to continue building the list of Ukrainian qualifications.
+The NARIC Guide has recently been translated into Ukrainian and the Guide is also available in Russian.

 Image [credit](https://commons.wikimedia.org/wiki/File:Flag_of_Ukraine.svg)